 You may want to change the cabinets you have into French country cabinets using color.
 French country paint can give you the look you want.
 Layer paint with glaze so the cabinets look like they’ve been around for years.
 Yellow and cream are common cabinet colors.
 Paint the kitchen island a different color than the rest so it looks like an antique piece of furniture in weather green or gold.

 A French country home has rich wood elements like a carved valance box or ceiling beams.
 Accent this with glazed walls for an ethereal feeling.
 Gone is the sponge painting from the 1990’s.
 Instead glaze a taupe that is close to the base color and blend it well so it has the look of old plaster.

-Use a Country French style to create a cheery space.
-Paint a French Country bar stool a distressed turquoise or yellow or look for china with turquoise flowers on it.
+Use a country French style to create a cheery space.
+Paint a French country bar stool a distressed turquoise or yellow.
 Yellow and blue are classic French country colors but mix up the shades a little bit for an unexpected touch.
 Install blue shutters on the inside of the house to really get the theme across.